This is part of our ongoing series on mortgage relief options and how to handle your loan in a crisis.

 When it comes to homeowner fears, falling behind on mortgage payments is pretty high on the list.
 This is true under normal circumstances, let alone during COVID-19 when millions are out of work due to closures and quarantines.

 If your mortgage anxiety is rising, the first thing you can do is take a long, deep breath.
 It may be difficult, but try not to panic.
-Keep is here to help you through these trying times.
+We’re here to help you through these trying times.
 We’re hunkered down and taking it day-by-day right along with you.

 Below is a list of steps to take and resources available for those who are worried they may soon fall behind on payments, or already have.
 For an in-depth look at your mortgage options in a crisis, check out our post on mortgage relief options.

 Prioritize your mortgage